 People with COPD typically have blocked airways and experience breathing-related problems.
-These problems result from reduced lung capacity along with lung inflammation and damage.
-Some people also experience excessive mucus production, which can also make breathing difficult.
+These problems result from reduced functional lung capacity along with lung inflammation and damage.

-Here, explore how smoking and drinking can cause and possibly complicate this lung condition.
+Here’s a look at how smoking and drinking can cause, and possibly complicate, this lung condition.

 On drinking and smoking

 The relationship between drinking alcohol and smoking is well established.

 According to the National Institutes on Alcohol Abuse and Alcoholism, people with alcohol dependence are three times more likely to be smokers than the average population.

 Similarly, people who are chronic tobacco users are four times more likely to be dependent on alcohol than the average population.

 COPD is typically caused by long-term exposure to lung irritants, which can damage your lungs and airways.
 In the United States, inhaling cigarette smoke is considered to be the number one cause of COPD.

 Pipe, cigar, and other types of smoke — secondhand or environmental — can also cause COPD.

 According to the Centers for Disease Control and Prevention (CDC), 15 million Americans are currently diagnosed with COPD.